+4.3.1) adopt and amend comprehensive plans to conform to functional plans adopted by Metro;

+4.3.2) identify potential areas and activities of metropolitan significance;

+4.3.3) cooperatively develop strategies for responding to designated areas and activities of metropolitan significance;

+4.3.4) participate in the review and refinement of these goals and objectives.

-- 4.3.1) adopt and amend comprehensive plans; - 4.3.2) identify potential areas and activities of metropolitan significance; - 4.3.3) cooperatively develop strategies for responding to designated areas and activities of metropolitan significance; - 4.3.4) participate in the review and refinement of these goals and objectives.
+4.4 - Role of Special Service Districts - Assist Metro with the identification of areas and activities of metropolitan significance and the development of strategies to address them, and participate in the review and refinement of these goals and objectives.

-- 4.4 Role of Special Service Districts Assist Metro with the identification of areas and activities of metropolitan significance and the development of strategies to address them, and participate in the review and refinement of these goals and objectives. - 4.5 Role of the State of Oregon Advise Metro regarding the identification of areas and activities of metropolitan significance and the development of strategies to address them, and participate in the review and refinement of these goals and objectives.
+4.5 - Role of the State of Oregon - Advise Metro regarding the identification of areas and activities of metropolitan significance and the development of strategies to address them, and participate in the review and refinement of these goals and objectives.